roy-t/MiniRTS/MiniRTS/Worklist.md

 - Maybe we can also project onto the Normal target to get interesting light effects from decals?
 - Move ColorMap effect to projector system for both models and textures, removing the costs from shadow casting lights and sunlights only projecting colors when we want to
+- WrappableQuad creates a full screen quad so the projector optimization doesn't break special case.
+Is there anything we can do to fix those special cases more optimal?

 ### General
 - Find bottlenecks and optimize